-Efforts to improve the system's responsiveness to disclosures of family violence are welcomed, but information sharing is a very complex issue and requires careful consideration.
+Efforts to improve responsiveness to disclosures of family violence are welcomed, but domestic violence service provision is a 'complex field within which victims' needs for safety, recovery and ongoing support are influenced by multiple, changing factors' and information sharing in this context requires careful consideration.

-In recent years increasing attention has been given to enhancing collaboration and information sharing in the Australian family law system, including exchange of information between the family courts and services addressing complex issues such as family violence, child protection, mental ill health and substance abuse.
-Analysis of confidentiality in family law often arises in relation to information sharing between family courts and family relationship services, including FDR and family counselling.
-In recent years the courts have increased scrutiny of the provisions in the Family Law Act 1975 (FLA) dealing with the confidentiality and inadmissibility of communications made in family counselling and FDR.
-This issue has also been the subject of key reports, for example, in 2010 the Australian and NSW Law Reform Commissions' report on Family Violence discussed information sharing, confidentiality and admissibility in family law with a predominant focus on FDR and family counselling.
+There is increasing attention on enhancing collaboration and information sharing in the Australian family law system, including exchange of information between the family courts and services addressing complex issues such as family violence, child protection, mental ill health and substance abuse.
+Analysis of confidentiality in family law is often focused on information sharing between family courts and family relationship services and particularly on the provisions in the Family Law Act 1975 (FLA) dealing with the confidentiality and inadmissibility of communications made in family counselling and FDR.11 This issue has also been the subject of key reports, for example, in 2010 the Australian and NSW Law Reform Commissions' report on Family Violence discussed information sharing, confidentiality and admissibility in family law with a predominant focus on FDR and family counselling.12